 Hammond, who was a protege of Alexander Graham Bell and Thomas Edison, is known as the “Father of Radio Control” because of his groundbreaking work with radio waves.
-Hammond was the son of the wealthy mining engineer, John Hays Hammond Sr.
+He was also the son of the wealthy mining engineer, John Hays Hammond Sr.

-According to an article in the Gloucester Times, Hammond was an animal lover with a number of pet Siamese cats.
-Whenever one of his beloved cats passed away, he would place the cat in a jar of formaldehyde and drive from his castle all throughout Gloucester in a one-car funeral procession, tying up traffic along the way.
+Hammond was a renowned animal lover with a number of pet Siamese cats.
+According to an article in the Gloucester Times, whenever one of his beloved cats passed away, he would place the cat in a jar of formaldehyde and drive around Gloucester in a one-car funeral procession:

-Hammond died in 1965 and left the castle to the Roman Catholic Archdiocese of Boston.
+When Hammond died in 1965, he left the castle to the Roman Catholic Archdiocese of Boston.
 The enormous maintenance costs of the building proved to be too much for the church, who decided to sell it in 1975 to Virgil Fox for the price of $68,000.
 Fox held annual concerts at the castle to pay for the maintenance of the building but eventually sold it when the concerts failed to generate enough money.

 Several live-in caretakers of the property have claimed that the building is haunted, possibly by Hammond and his wife Irene, who died in 1959.
-Hammond was buried on the property, with three of his Siamese cats, still preserved in jars, in a mausoleum on a nearby section of land but his body was removed in 2008 and reburied in the outdoor courtyard of the castle after several vandals broke into the mausoleum in the 1980s and stole the cats.
-The section of land where the mausoleum was located was later sold to raise money for the castle’s maintenance costs.
+Hammond was buried in a steel casket in a mausoleum on the property, along with three of his Siamese cats still preserved in jars, but his body was removed in 2008 and reburied in the outdoor courtyard of the castle after several vandals broke into the mausoleum and stole the cats.
+After his body was moved, the section of land where the mausoleum was located was then sold to raise money for the castle’s maintenance costs.